nrosanes3/A-Series-of-Unfortunate-Events-Web-Typography/README.md

 ## Features
 * Improved readability, attractiveness, and overall design aesthetic of provided content.
 * Appropriate font choices and typographic scale.
-  Typgraphic Principles:
+  * Typgraphic Principles:
     * Effective Whitespace: Text is not cramped, and whitespace is used to aid in readability.
-Measure: The line length of the content is controlled and within the 45 to 75 character range, and the text is within a fixed-width container.
-(5 points)
+    * Measure: The line length of the content is controlled and within the 45 to 75 character range, and the text is within a fixed-width container.
-Typographic Scale: The scale has been changed from the browser default.
+    * Typographic Scale: The scale has been changed from the browser default.
-Leading and Vertical Rhythm: Line height is controlled and adjusted depending on the font choices.
-(5 points) Text Alignment: Conventional alignment is used for the vast majority of text, with center or right alignment used purposefully.
-(5 points)
+    * Leading and Vertical Rhythm: Line height is controlled and adjusted depending on the font choices.
+    * Text Alignment: Conventional alignment is used for the vast majority of text, with center or right alignment    used purposefully.
 All sizing uses relative measurements only: Em's or Rem's with fallback.
 * Baseline grid techniques and web fonts used.
 * Content is marked up using coding best practices.